Maviakazi/Space-Invaders/README.md

 All the magic happens here on the board.
 It controls the movement of the aliens, player and the missiles.
 It contains a total of 225 squares divs (15 accross and 15 down).

-The aliens start from the top and the player is at the bottom row.
+Purple dots are the alien invaders and the green dot at the bottom row is the player.

 ![Gameboard](./misc/gameboard.png)